Quantitative statistical stability for the equilibrium states of piecewise partially hyperbolic maps: Abstract

 \section{Abstract}

-We consider a class of endomorphisms which contains a set of piecewise partially hyperbolic dynamics semi-conjugated to non-uniformly expanding maps.
-The aimed transformation preserves a foliation which is almost everywhere uniformly contracted with possible discontinuity sets, which are parallel to the contracting direction.
-We apply the spectral gap property and the $\zeta$-H\"older regularity of the disintegration of its physical measure to prove a quantitative statistical stability statement.
-More precisely, under deterministic perturbations of the system of size $\delta$, we show that the physical measure varies continuously with respect to a strong $L^\infty$-like norm.
-Moreover, we prove that for certain interesting classes of perturbations its modulus of continuity is $O(\delta^\zeta \log \delta)$.
+We consider a class of endomorphisms that contains a set of piecewise partially hyperbolic dynamics semi-conjugated to non-uniformly expanding maps.
+Our goal is to study a class of endomorphisms that preserve a foliation that is almost everywhere uniformly contracted, with possible discontinuity sets parallel to the contracting direction.
+We apply the spectral gap property and the $\zeta$-H\"older regularity of the disintegration of its equilibrium states to prove a quantitative statistical stability statement.
+More precisely, under deterministic perturbations of the system of size $\delta$, we show that the $F$-invariant measure varies continuously with respect to a suitable anisotropic norm.
+Furthermore, we establish that certain interesting classes of perturbations exhibit a modulus of continuity estimated by $D_2\delta^\zeta \log \delta$, where $D_2$ is a constant.

 \keywords{Statistical Stability, Transfer Operator, Equilibrium States, Skew Product.}

 \urladdr{www.im.ufal.br/professor/rafaellucena}